 What is Self-Reflection?

-You are self-reflecting anytime you take time to evaluate and give serious thought to your behaviors, thoughts, academic progress, goals, relationships, or other components in your life that are important to you.
+Do you ever stop and think to yourself: Why did I do that?
+How might I have done that differently?
+What might happen if I do/say…?
+If you answered yes, then you have done some self-reflection!
+Self-reflection is when you take time to think about, or evaluate, your choices, thoughts, goals, relationships, or other parts of your life that are important to you.

-Self-reflection can come in many forms, including silently reflecting in your mind or writing down your reflections somewhere.
-You can make self-reflection more effective by having a designated space to reflect, like a journal, and a consistent time when you make space to reflect, like the end of every school day.
-Your Dean, advisor, or teacher may ask you to reflect on your behavior or academic progress as well.
+When self-reflecting, you might silently reflect in your mind or write down your reflections somewhere.
+At home, having a journal makes reflection easy because You can make self-reflection more effective by having a designated space to reflect, like a journal, and a consistent time when you make space to reflect, like the end of every school day.
+In school, your Dean, advisor, or teacher may ask you to reflect on your choices or academic progress as well.

 Self-Reflection Supports Personal Growth